louis-quaintance/ti-uiautomator/README.md

 ###Screen lock

-When running your tests with screen lock on, then you will need to ammend the method: removeLockScreenIfItsThere in FunctionalTestBase.java which currently has the passcode hardcoded
+When running your tests with screen lock on, then you will need to ammend the method: removeLockScreenIfItsThere in FunctionalTestBase.java which currently has the passcode hardcoded for my devices

 ###Jenkins